cap-js/docs/java/query-execution.md

 ##### Expected Version from Data

 If the update data contains a value for a version element this values is used as the _expected_ value for the version.
-This allows to very conveniently use version elements in programatic flow:
+This allows to use version elements in programmatic flow conveniently:

 ```java
 PersistenceService db = ...